Choose the best set top box and cut the cord for good

 Luke Bouma • September 25, 2015if( has_post_thumbnail( $post_id ) ): ?>

 This isn’t the old cable TV model: It’s not one size fits all.
 There are many great set top boxes to choose from.
-The brand new Apple TV to the tried and true Roku.
-The newest 4K Fire TV to the crazy powerful Nvidia Shield.
+From Apple TV to the tried and true Roku; from the stunning 4K Fire TV to the crazy powerful Nvidia Shield.

 To help you make that decision here is our guide to the pros and cons of each of the leading set top boxes on the market today.

 It’s taken some time but Apple recently updated its Apple TV set top box.
 Among its many new features of the fourth generation product, third-party app support and Siri integrated voice search, along with gaming.
 These additions make it extremely competitive with other set top boxes on the market.

 If you buy movies and TV shows from iTunes, this is the best set top box for you as it’s the only device that will play them.
 Officially, at least.